m-rosenbaum/Teacher-Mobility/02_scripts/readme.md

 *Note:*
 -	*The CPS site has changed since initial script was written.
 One to-do item is to update the script that scrapes yearly data releases from the [CPS data portal](https://cps.edu/SchoolData/Pages/SchoolData.aspx) to-do is to update scraping list for new CPS portal.
 Otherwise all data is in /Raw for now.*
 - *The R scripts called by Stata do not use relative references and will need to be individually modified by hand.*
 - *This was originally my BA Thesis that used a difference-in-differences model to estimate these costs, but did not have parallel pre-trends.
-I update these data as a code sample.
-These data should be cleaned more thoroughly, especially in the fuzzy merge across the employment panel, if this is to be used for any sort of analysis.*
+I update these scripts for use as a code sample.
+If this is to be used for any sort of analysis, these data should be cleaned more thoroughly, especially in the fuzzy merge across the employment panel.*